NBPub/BeatLog/README.md

 - SQL query creation improved **[Known Devices](/docs#known-devices)**
   - devices now input as group of strings, which is stored as text array in database
   - [psycopg3 sql module](https://www.psycopg.org/psycopg3/docs/api/sql.html) then used to craft specific SQL, `WHERE tech = ANY(<list>)` or `WHERE tech != ALL(<list>)`
+- Expanded fail2ban jail.local page
+  - can now read more than one *ignore* IP address, if present
+  - reads and present fail and ban times
 - Bug Fixes / Minor Improvements
   - various aesthetic / navigation improvements